Back in college I compiled a long list of Physic, Math,

 kilogram

-Kilogram is the basic unit of mass
+Kilogram is the basic

 kcal